Series · Terraform Agents · Chapter 1

 This series is the field guide for that fourth pattern: how to use Terraform to provision the cloud infrastructure that an AI agent system actually needs on Alibaba Cloud.
 It is not a Terraform tutorial — there are good ones online and the official Get Started doc covers the basics.
 It is the senior-engineer playbook for the specific intersection of “I run agents” and “I run them on Aliyun”.

 Eight articles.
 One real, working stack at the end.
-This first one is the why.
+This first one explains the why.

 Before we talk infrastructure, let’s name the components an agent system has — the ones a pip install langgraph README usually skips: